DANS-KNAW/DANS-Workshops/src/main/scala/workshop3/03 option.md

 Option.empty[Int].map(x => x + 1)
 ```

+**Sidenote:** in this case the explicit type inside the `Option.empty` needs to be written because the compiler cannot figure out the type by itself.
+In most cases the compiler can derive this from the surrounding context (return types, etc.).
+However, in this case there is no context to derive this from, so we need to state the type ourselves.

 All other higher order functions on `Option` work in the same way.
 Have a look at the
 [source code](https://github.com/scala/scala/blob/2.12.x/src/library/scala/Option.scala) yourself to see how this is
 all implemented.